 W magazine got in on the act in 2017 with their “ASMR interview” series, featuring A-list celebrities whispering and making varied sounds, like Margot Robbie spreading Vegemite® on toast.
 In October of 2018, they posted the video of Cardi B whispering into the microphone.
 It’s garnered nearly 41 million views so far, likely earning more revenue than any issue of their magazine.

 ASMR’s popularity has accelerated since March of 2020, when locked-down remote workers and students began self-soothing with coffee house sound effects.
 ASMR creates a highly pleasurable, tingly, calming response for its stressed-out listeners.
 This self-soothing movement is nothing new, but it’s clearly growing in awareness.
 People with anxiety, autism-like symptoms and touch sensitivities often use brushing therapy to produce a similar sensation, triggering serotonin (the neurotransmitter improving moods and social functioning), to release in the brain.
 YouTube may want to rethink the ads they run during SAS-ASMR’s videos.
 Perhaps, weighted blankets, which are hot items for the serotonin-depleted.

-Keeping track of YouTube royalties for ASMR stars is exactly the type of challenge Vistex Rights and Royalties software solutions resolves, whether for SAP clients or platform-agnostic clients.
+Keeping track of YouTube royalties for ASMR stars is exactly the type of challenge Vistex Rights and Royalties software solutions resolves, whether for SAP clients or any ERP clients.
 Learn more by clicking here.